Fiber Optic Testing

 David Cohen, Ph.
 D.

-As senior test engineer at Experior Laboratories, David Cohen assumes technical leadership for testing of all fiber all fiber optic components in both telecom and military/aerospace applications.
+As Engineer Manager at Experior Laboratories, David Cohen assumes technical leadership for testing of all fiber optic components in both telecom and military/aerospace applications.

 Prior to joining Experior Labs, David was the fiber optic scientist at Rifocs Corporation in charge of R&D. Later, as a founding member of the innovative startup nanoPrecison Products, David established and managed their high precision technology and product development center where he obtained many years of metrology experience developing novel high precision metal fiber optic component prototypes.